Minimal AI Agents - The Essential Code You Can Remember

 memorizeagent

-Here’s the most bare minimum Python code for AI Agents with tool calling and MCP support that you can remember without needing ChatGPT:
+Here’s the most bare minimum Python code for AI Agents loop with tool calling and MCP support that you can remember without needing ChatGPT:

 1. OpenAI Agent (Simplest)